Philippe Pétain: Battle of France

-Return into government
+Return to government

 In March 1939, Pétain was appointed French ambassador to the newly recognized Nationalist government of Spain.
 Pétain had taught the Spanish dictator Francisco Franco "many years ago at France's war college" and was sent to Spain "in the hope he would win his former pupil away from Italian and German influence."
 When World War II began in September, Daladier offered Pétain a position in his government, which Pétain turned down.
 However, after Germany invaded France, Pétain joined the new government of Paul Reynaud on 18 May 1940 as Deputy Prime Minister.
 Reynaud hoped that the hero of Verdun might instill a renewed spirit of resistance and patriotism in the French Army.
 Reportedly Franco advised Pétain against leaving his diplomatic post in Madrid, to return to a collapsing France as a "sacrifice".

 By 26 May, the Allied lines had been shattered, and British forces had begun evacuating at Dunkirk.
 French commander-in-chief Maxime Weygand expressed his fury at British retreats and the unfulfilled promise of British fighter aircraft.
 He and Pétain regarded the military situation as hopeless.
 Colonel de Villelume subsequently stated before a parliamentary commission of inquiry in 1951 that Reynaud, as Premier of France, said to Pétain on that day that they must seek an armistice.
 Weygand said that he was in favor of saving the French army and that he "wished to avoid internal troubles and above all anarchy".
-Churchill's man in Paris, Edward Spears, urged the French not to sign an armistice, saying that if French ports were occupied by Germany, Britain would have to bomb them.
+Churchill's man in Paris, Edward Spears, urged the French not to sign an armistice, saying that if French ports were occupied by Germany, the United Kingdom would have to bomb them.
 Spears reported that Pétain did not respond immediately but stood there "perfectly erect, with no sign of panic or emotion.
 He did not disguise the fact that he considered the situation catastrophic.
 I could not detect any sign in him of broken morale, of that mental wringing of hands and incipient hysteria noticeable in others."
-Pétain later remarked to Reynaud about this statement: "your ally now threatens us".
+Pétain later remarked to Reynaud about this statement: "your ally now threatens us."